altxxr0/Katyusha/README.md

 The idea of it came from most would "spam" discord servers with random or "insulting" text to servers, though it turned into sending random images partaining to the server's raiders, most likely to gain pouplarity or "clout" because this gives them ""Notoriety"" in the means of raiding and ruining servers.

 ### Use of Katyusha ❕:
-Katyusha can be used for raiding servers using images or if you want to be traditional you can text, as Katyusha's real counterpart the Stalin's Organ used against Nazi Germany at the time in the battle of Stalingrad, though deem inaffective as time goes on, was improved at some time proving its affectivity, the use of katyusha is dependant on YOU the user on what Payload you will attack, It's either random **"images of not so safe material"** or most probably a meme that everybody makes "skibbidi-toilet" or whatever the case maybe, as this can be also be used maliciously I do not recommend doing it, as it could potentially traumatize the users affected by it, Raiding is only for fun, not for destroying, But as you know somebody out their may not follow this, so simply..
+Katyusha can be used for raiding servers using images or if you want to be traditional you can text, as Katyusha's real counterpart the Stalin's Organ used against Nazi Germany at the time in the battle of Stalingrad, though deem inaffective as time goes on, was improved at some time proving its affectivity, the use of katyusha is dependant on YOU the user on what Payload you will attack, It's either random **"images of not so safe material"** or most probably a meme that everybody makes "skibbidi-toilet" or whatever the case maybe, as this can be also be used maliciously I do not recommend doing it, as it could potentially traumatize the users affected by it, **Raiding is only for fun, not for destroying**, But as you know somebody out their may not follow this, so simply..
 It's your Responsibily whether you like it or not.

 ### Payloads 🚀: